cvmiller/v6brouter/README.md

 The openwrt version of the script uses the OpenWRT firewall and IPv4 NAT.
 The script does not change the iptables rules.
 When using the `-F` option to enable the v6Bridge Firewall, an entry is added to the the ip6tables user chain `forwrding_rule` to drop all *OUTSIDE* IPv6 traffic, except SSH & ICMPv6.
 ICMPv6 is required for RAs and Neighbour Discovery (ND) to get across the v6Brouter.

+`v6brouter` only supports simple bridging (e.g. between two ethernet ports).
+It does *not* support PPPoE interfaces.

 When in v6brouter mode, it *is* possible to log into the OpenWRT router via `ssh` from the **outside network**.
 You *may* wish to add an IPv6 firewall rule to prevent this.